 A great way to get rid of carpenter bees is to spray residual insecticides.
 The best times to apply are early spring before the infestation starts or during the active infestation.
 You will want to spray the areas where carpenter bees are boring into wood with residual insecticides such as Cyzmic CS, Demon WP and FenvaStarCap.

 Their holes are usually located on the underside of wood surfaces, We recommend spraying twice during the spring months at intervals of 3-4 weeks to most efficiently prevent carpenter bee damage.

 When protected from the elements like rain, residual insecticides will last 2 to 3 months.
-If applied in late winter, the treatment will stay active through most of the carpenter bee season.
+If you apply in these areas in later winter, you could see residual effects that last through the carpenter bee season.